Payable on Death: Cover art

 The album cover was designed and painted by Latino artist Daniel Martin Diaz.
 While Daniel claims he is a devout Catholic, some Christians felt the cover was negatively symbolic, and in a move previously experienced with The Fundamental Elements of Southtown, 85% of Christian music stores refused to carry the album.
 In response, Sonny Sandoval stated that he "couldn't care less" and that the album was selling well regardless.
 Diaz was asked to compose the interior layout as well, which he completed in less than a week.
 All of these illustrations were taken from other paintings he created.
 When viewed in the original paintings, the symbolic meanings can be observed; most of the paintings contain Catholic imagery, combined with a fair amount of mysticism.

 Reception

 Critical response

-Reviews of Payable on Death varied and were very mixed, as Metacritic gave it a score of 54 out of 100.
 Truby's guitar style gained much attention and was considered more technical and somewhat heavier than that of Curiel's.
 AllMusic's Matt Collar considered it a "darker album than its predecessor" and found that "Truby unfortunately lacks some of the unexpected spark that Marcos brought to P.O.D.
 Fans of the band shouldn't find much to complain about here though, even if the overall sound doesn't stand out as distinctly from the nu-metal pack as Satellite did."
 Neil Drumming of Entertainment Weekly gave a largely scathing review of the album, stating, "On track after formulaic track, perfunctory verses rush into roaring refrains of compressed guitar arrrgh and charmless didacticism."
 This negativity was largely mirrored by reviews in Blender and Rolling Stone.